20 Cogs Review & Can You Make Money From It?

 26th February 2018 Update

-I started 20 COGs on 1st February.
+I started working through 20 COGs on 1st February.
 As you can see in the image on the right, I have completed all COGS and some are beginning to turn Green.

-COG 17, I couldn’t complete because I had already completed the offers available at others times as part of my Matched Betting.
+COG 17, I couldn’t complete it because I had already completed the offers available at other times as part of my Matched Betting.

 However, this was an easy fix as they told me to choose any other offer from one of the 20 COGS, complete it, and just let them know.